taoyuan/npd-test/README.md

-sorb-example
+noap-example
 ===========

-> An example package for demo of [sorb](https://github.com/taoyuan/sorb).
+> An example package for demo of [noap](https://github.com/taoyuan/noap).